-Press mapping key to obtain PCM current reading.
-Press the key to save result and note log number on notepad and map.
+Press mapping key to obtaining PCM current reading.
+Press the key to save the result and note log number on notepad and map.

-Select Null mode and trace pipeline to next mapping location.
+Select Null mode and trace pipeline to the next mapping location.

-Repeat procedures 1 – 6 until pipeline survey is complete.
+Repeat procedures 1 – 6 until the pipeline survey is complete.

-Use Accessory A Frame (ACVG) to pinpoint fault
+Use Accessory A-Frame (ACVG) to pinpoint the fault.

 Upload results to PC, and prepare graph of current against distance.